Times and Places

 You may use a calculator, but shouldn't need one for most problems.

-University policy is that midterm and final exams can be made up for legitimate absences, such as verified illness, participation in other University-sponsored activities, jury duty, military service, religious observances.
 If you must miss an exam, make arrangements in advance.
+If you cannot hand in homework on time (as stated in the Homework Section below), make arrangements in advance.
 Talk to the instructor before or after class or during office hours to make arrangements.
 If you find you will miss an exam without having made arrangements, call the instructor (612-625-8511) or, if he is not in, call the department office (612-625-8046) and leave a message.
 Do this before the time of the exam.

 Homework assignments will be assigned in class and on the homework assignments web page.